 Air National Guards help at the state level in case of emergencies like floods, fires, hurricanes, tornadoes, or earthquakes.

 The United States Air Force Reserve Command

 The Air Force Reserve provides support for the Air Force and is a federal reserve.
 Unlike the Air Force, Air Force Reservists have the capability of conducting aerial spray missions at the request of local agencies, as well as state and federal agencies.
 These spray missions usually involve the application of insecticides or herbicides using a specially equipped C-130 aircraft.
 The Air Force Reserves can also help conduct wildfire and forest fire suppression alongside the Air National Guard, as well as run counter-narcotics operations by working with the U.S. Coast Guard and other agencies.

-The United States Air Force is an essential part of our Armed Forces, providing aerial support for all other branches of our military, and we at Homes for Heroes want to Thank You for your service.
+The United States Air Force is an essential part of our Armed Forces, providing aerial support for all other branches of our military.
+We at Homes for Heroes want to say thank you to all the men and women serving in the Air Force for your service.
 We appreciate all that you do for our country!